Skip to main content

 3. If there's any new income, either add it to your current budget or (most likely) hold it for next month.

 4. At the end of the month, create a new budget for next month.
-Usually, you will use income available from last month to cover the new budget.
+Ideally, you will use income available from last month to cover the new budget.
 You will quickly see how much you saved by seeing the leftover To budget amount after budgeting for the new month.

 How money rolls over